guntas-13/Data-Narrative---Tennis-Major-Tournaments/README.md

 # Data Narrative: Tennis Major Tournaments Dataset
 This repo presents forth a Data Narrative prepared as a part of a course project.
 The data analysis involves the use of Clustering, Classfication, and Regression using machine learning models in python's Scikit-Learn Library.
 ## The Overview
-The Narrative was part of the **ES-114: Probability, Statistics, and Data Visualization** course offered to the first-year B.Tech students for the first time at the **Indian Institute of Technology, Gandhinagar.**
+The Narrative was part of the **ES-114: Probability, Statistics, and Data Visualization** course offered to the first-year B.Tech students during the **April '23** for the first time at the **Indian Institute of Technology, Gandhinagar.**
 The Machine Learning Course **ES-113: Data Centric Computing** here at **IIT, Gandhinagar,** was conducted in coherence with this course.
 The Narrative allowed for the analysis of the the [Tennis Major Tournaments](https://doi.org/10.24432/C54C7K) dataset using **Clustering, Classification,** and **Regression**.
 Several of Probabilistic and Data Analystic tools like **Covariance Matrices, Correlation Factors,** and **Principal Components Analysis** were employed in the narrative.